makeruniverse/docs/docs/team/team.md

-We are a team of five employees, and three freelancers, with expertise in engineering, user research, media production, design, and project management.Please send your requests via Slack @contact-our-team
+We are a team of five employees, and three freelancers, with expertise in engineering, user research, media production, design, and project management.
+Please send your requests via Slack @contact-our-team

 ## HPI Maker Universe